 A green roof can be a closed-off area or for larger expenses that have pathways and seating where people can go to relax.
 Many businesses have opted for rooftop designs to boost their green credentials as well as provide places for staff to go.
 After a slow start, where we lagged behind other countries, green roofing has come into its own over the last six years.

 It may be a global phenomenon but America is up there with the best when it comes to the innovative design that brightens up our cities and towns.

 “The U.S. Green Building Council introduced LEED certification parameters for commercial buildings in 2000, and that’s when the green roof revival began.
 Green roofs on office buildings, apartment complexes, and shopping centers provide insulation and storm water management.
 The roof of the new Facebook building in Menlo Park, Calif., about 70-feet up in the air, offers nine acres of greenery.”

 What are the benefits of a green roof?

-Storm water runoff: In cities like New York they were originally introduced to help with the large amount of water fall from storms that placed a burden on the city sewer system, helping to absorb around 60% of the runoff.
+Stormwater runoff: In cities like New York they were originally introduced to help with a large amount of waterfall from storms that placed a burden on the city sewer system, helping to absorb around 60% of the runoff.
 The result of installing a green roof is less flooding and less expenditure on repairs when there is heavy rainfall.

 Promoting biodiversity: Green environments obviously attract all sorts of wildlife, not to mention the plants you can grow.
-They are a brilliant way for invigorating inner city areas and attracting back all sorts of animals and insects.
+They are a brilliant way of invigorating inner-city areas and attracting back all sorts of animals and insects.

 Reducing urban heat: You may not be aware of this but inner cities create their own heat and this can cause problems for the environment including lowering air quality.
 Chicago has invested in a large 20,000 sq ft roof garden with the primary purpose of reducing the urban heat effect in the city.
 According to Green America, the project would also help reduce the amount of energy used if rolled out across the city: